xxfoundation/elixxir-client/README.md

 -- #2 below) and you cannot perform certain actions until the network connection reaches the "healthy" state.
 Below are relevant code listings for how to do these actions.

+the ndf is the network definition file, downloadable from the XX network website when available.

 1. Creating and/or Loading a client:
 ```